Weeds you don't want to find on your allotment

 dry weather window

 Crushing the leaves to break up the silica coating that has supported the endurance of this weed for millemia This action helps any weedkiller to penetrate and become absorbed but in large areas it is not so easy to crush all the leaves.
-I have recently been advised that by spraying the plant with a strong vinegar solution this also weakens the silica resistance to absorption
+I have recently been advised that by spraying the plant with a strong vinegar solution this also weakens the silica resistance to absorption do try this before applying with any chosen procedure.

 I’d recommend NOT digging where there is horsetail until it is dead for sure.
 Otherwise it just starts springing up from the root cuttings.
-Horestail is the correctly applied name to the weed growing on land, whereas Mare’s tail is correctly applied to the weed growing in water.
+Horestail is the correctly applied name to the weed growing on land, whereas Mare’s tail is correctly applied to the weed growing in or near water.

 Never touch Horsetail with a mechanical cultivator.
 If you do you will understand why it has been around for 60 million years

-( Please contact the Site Secretary to request the appropriate weedkiller and application
+( Please contact the Site Secretary to request the appropriate weedkiller and application (good luck with that suggestion)

 get your Site Secretary and Site Managementt Representative to "LOBBY"the GYGAA Committee to adress this issue urgently